Michael Des Barres

-Michael Philip Des Barres (born 24 January 1948), the 26th Marquis Des Barres, is an English actor and rock singer.
-He appeared as Murdoc in the original MacGyver, Murdoc's mentor Nicholas Helman in MacGyver (2016) and replaced Robert Palmer in the band The Power Station, fronting the band at the 1985 Live Aid concert.
+Michael Philip Des Barres, 26th Marquis Des Barres, (born 24 January 1948) is an English actor and rock singer.
+He appeared as Murdoc in the original MacGyver, Lenny Stoke in Lois & Clark: The New Adventures of Superman, and Murdoc's mentor Nicholas Helman in MacGyver (2016).
+He replaced Robert Palmer in the band The Power Station, fronting the band at the 1985 Live Aid concert.

 Early life

-The only child of Marquis Philip and Marquise Irene Des Barres, Michael Philip Des Barres was born and brought up in Hove, Sussex.
+The only child of Philip and Irene Des Barres (Marquis and Marquise Des Barres), Michael Philip Des Barres was born and brought up in Hove, Sussex.
 He attended Repton School, a boarding school in Derbyshire, and went on to attend the Corona Academy drama school in London and appeared in several plays.
 He has some French ancestry.
-His title of Marquis was bestowed upon a 13th-century ancestor Guillaume II Des Barres, a French knight.
-Guillaume II Des Barres was bestowed the title of Marquis after rescuing the king Philip II of France during the Battle of Bouvines in 1214.
+His title of Marquis was bestowed upon a 13th-century ancestor Guillaume II Des Barres, a French knight, after rescuing King Philip II of France during the Battle of Bouvines in 1214.